sateesh3048/Best-Tutorial-Links/spring_boot_intellij_material.md

 ## Add Json pretty print addon to see json in the best way!

+## Important maven commands

+1.mvn package => To create the package of maven project i.e its going to create jar / war file based on pom file config. its going to keep this file in target/name.jar

+### Run spring app using java jar file
+  java -jar jar_file_name  => To run spring boot project from command line.
+   1. move to the target folder by using cd command  i.e cd target
+   2. Now run jar file by using above command
+   3.  ctrl+c to stop the server

+ ### Run app using spring boot maven plugin
+from the project root folder execute this command mvn spring-boot:run => its going to start the server

 ## Spring-boot-starter-actuator -> its useful for checking health of your application